What is Hailey-Hailey disease?

 Is Hailey-Hailey disease hereditary?

 Yes.
 The condition is inherited in a pattern known as ‘autosomal dominant inheritance’, which means that there is a 1 in 2 [50:50] chance that each child of an affected parent will inherit the skin problem.
+The severity may vary between affected members of the same family.
+While it is hereditary not all patients have affected family members.

 What are the symptoms of Hailey-Hailey disease?